jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

     </tr>
 </table>

 The above prices are based on traded prices in commodities markets, and are more akin to wholesale prices, with retail prices being even higher after taking into account the costs of delivery and customer service.
 However, they give some context to energy prices quoted in the news.
-In the U.S., natural gas heating costs
+In the U.S., natural gas heating costs are low compared to other parts of the world, and while the Russian invasion of Ukraine caused prices to spike and heating bills to rise at a rate of hundreds of dollars per year.
+But in Europe this impact was thousands of dollars per year.
+This is why, for example, the U.K. spent on the order of [&pound;70 billion](https://www.reuters.com/business/energy/uk-energy-support-schemes-cost-halved-mild-winter-tames-prices-nao-2023-02-07/) in energy subsidies during the 2022-2023 winter.
+The same kind of subsidy-policy impact was achieved in the U.S., only at the $40 / MMBTU gas level in California in early 2023, [where the state responded with energy bill credits to consumers.](https://www.gov.ca.gov/2023/02/06/governor-newsom-calls-for-federal-investigation-of-high-natural-gas-prices-as-california-provides-relief/)

 **TABLE WITH examples***